top of page

 erin foss

-Erin Foss is a contemporary author, poet, and cultural critic exploring identity and meaning in the New South.
+Erin Foss is a contemporary author and cultural critic exploring identity and meaning in the New South.
 Her work focuses on evolving paradigms of intersectional heritage, ecopolitics and the body, and novel ways of being in a postmodern world, both real and potential.

 rin foss